napari/docs/docs/howtos/layers/labels.md

 removed.
 This ensures that the dimensions of the label image are not larger than the image for which you are segmenting of for which you are editing the segmentations.

-If using the `polygon` tool for adding or editing segmentations of 3D image data, this only adjusts the label layer in one plane, with the exception when viewing the image data as RGB.
+Note: if you use the `polygon` tool for adding or editing segmentations of 3D image data, you can only adjust labels in one plane, with the exception when viewing the image data as RGB.
 The `polygon` tool cannot be activated if the number of displayed dimensions is higher than two.
 If already active upon toggling the number of displayed dimensions, the `polygon` tool will be automatically deactivated.